Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: The Meta-KD Framework

-During the learning process of the meta-teacher, inspired by prototype-based meta-learning methods~\citep{DBLP:conf/nips/SnellSZ17,DBLP:conf/cvpr/PanYLWNM19}, the meta-teacher model should memorize more information about prototypes.
-We first compute a~\emph{prototype score} $t_k^{(i)}$ for each sample $X_k^{(i)}$.
-The classification loss of the meta-teacher is defined as the sum of classification loss across all $K$ domains with~\emph{prototype-based},~\emph{instance-specific weighting} applied.
-Besides, it also learns~\emph{transferable knowledge} by adding the~\emph{domain-corruption loss} as an auxiliary loss proposed in~\citep{DBLP:journals/corr/abs-2003-13003}.
-By these steps, the meta-teacher tends to be more generalized and digests transferable knowledge before supervising the student models.
+During the learning process of the meta-teacher, we consider both~\emph{instance-level} and~\emph{feature-level} transferable knowledge.
+Inspired by prototype-based meta-learning~\citep{DBLP:conf/nips/SnellSZ17,DBLP:conf/cvpr/PanYLWNM19}, the meta-teacher model should memorize more information about prototypes.
+Hence, we compute sample-wise~\emph{prototype scores} as the~\emph{instance-level} transferable knowledge.
+The loss of the meta-teacher is defined as the sum of classification loss across all $K$ domains with~\emph{prototype-based},~\emph{instance-specific weighting}.
+Besides, it also learns~\emph{feature-level transferable knowledge} by adding a~\emph{domain-adversarial loss} as an auxiliary loss.
+By these steps, the meta-teacher is more generalized and digests transferable knowledge before supervising student models.

-For meta-distillation, each sample $X_k^{(i)}$ is weighted by a~\emph{domain-expertise score} $\lambda_k^{(i)}$ to address the meta-teacher's capability for this sample in the $k$th domain.
-Similar to meta-teacher learning, the~\emph{transferable knowledge} are also learned for the students from the meta-teacher.
-The overall meta-distillation loss is a combination of the Mean Squared Error (MSE) loss from intermediate layers of both models~\citep{DBLP:journals/corr/abs-1908-09355,DBLP:journals/corr/abs-1909-10351}, and the soft cross-entropy loss from output layers~\citep{hiton_distill}, with~\emph{instance-specific domain-expertise weighting} applied.
+For meta-distillation, each sample is weighted by a~\emph{domain-expertise score} to address the meta-teacher's capability for this sample.
+The~\emph{transferable knowledge} is also learned for the students from the meta-teacher.
+The overall meta-distillation loss is a combination of the Mean Squared Error (MSE) loss from intermediate layers of both models~\citep{DBLP:journals/corr/abs-1908-09355,DBLP:journals/corr/abs-1909-10351}, the soft cross-entropy loss from output layers~\citep{hiton_distill}, and the~\emph{transferable knowledge distillation loss}, with~\emph{instance-specific domain-expertise weighting} applied.

-\textbf{Addressing Few-shot and Zero-shot Learning.} When the $k$-th domain dataset $\mathcal{D}_k$ is small (i.e., containing only a few samples), we regard the learning of the $k$-th student model as a~\emph{few-shot learning} problem.
-We further consider another case where no training data of the $k$-th domain is available while training the teacher.
-The goal of Meta-KD here is to learn the student model for the $k$-th domain from a teacher purely based on knowledge learned from other domains.
-We refer to this setting as \emph{zero-shot learning}~\footnote{Note that the task definitions of few-shot and zero-shot learning are sightly different from classical meta-learning research, in order to fit the underlying KD tasks.}.